afarago/Pybricks-LEGO-Competition-Guide/0_intro.md

 in the next sections you will get a hands-on-tutorial to help you get started with Pybricks that in my experience is the best and most effective way to program your LEGO hub.

 This tutorial is focusing on specific competiton aspects, while the authors of Pybricks are creating a tutorial on the site itself.
-I strongly recommend reading [that tutorial](https://pybricks.com/learn) as well.
+I strongly recommend reading [the official tutorial](https://pybricks.com/learn) as well.

 ---